Residence Handbook – Community Standards

-- not to be used with extension cords (CSA approved power bars may be used if necessary)
+- not use extension cords (CSA approved power bars may be used if necessary)

 - unplug or shut down appliances when not in use

-Any appliance with an open heat source such as hot plates, toasters, toaster ovens, deep fryers, griddles, etc. are strictly prohibited unless supplied by Campus Living in the Communal Kitchen.
+Any appliance with an open heat source such as hot plates, toasters, toaster ovens, deep fryers, griddles, space heaters, etc. are strictly prohibited unless supplied by Campus Living in the Communal Kitchen.